Insurance verification workflow for treatment center admissions.

 Verification request and ownership workflow

-Callback expectations while VOB is in process
+Callback expectations while benefit questions are in process

 Note structure for payer questions and benefit status